School healthcare services are provided free of charge for all comprehensive school pupils.

 Further information: espoo.fi/dentalcare

 Annual health checks are carried out in primary and lower secondary schools.
 The checks are designed to monitor the pupils’ growth, development and general well-being.
 A school doctor will participate in a thorough medical examination, which is conducted on all new pupils, 5th graders and 8th graders.
 The pupils’ parents and guardians are invited to attend these checks to allow the staff to develop a more accurate understanding of the whole family and identify any support needs.
-New pupils' preliminary information forms should preferably be filled using the MySchoolhealth service.
+New pupils' preliminary information forms will be updated here during the spring.
 Other pupils are given the forms at school to be completed at home, although forms can also be downloaded from this page and from THL web page (in Finnish).

 In addition to the annual health checks, additional checks, prompted by the pupils’ individual needs, can also be carried out.